BIOS1140/BIOS1140.github.io/docs/Exercise4.md

 ### Understanding fitness

 What do we mean by **fitness**?
-In its simplest form, fitness is the defined as whether or not an organism is able to reproduce.
+In its simplest form, fitness is defined as whether or not an organism is able to reproduce.
 Fitness is often mistaken as an individual attribute, but it is actually better explained as a difference in reproductive success among characters, traits or genotypes.
 If genotype $A_1A_1$ produces more offspring than $A_2A_2$ because of a trait the locus produces, we can say $A_1A_1$ has a higher fitness.

 #### Absolute, relative and marginal fitness